-The final part is an easy walk along the level East Cope Aqueduct Road towards Cope hut.
+The final part is an easy walk along the level East Cope Aqueduct Road towards Cope Hut.
 Clouds start to gather and the overcast creates amazing diffused light, in which autumn colours of the surrounding scrubs come out beautifully.
-After we pass the Cope hut, the clouds come down bit more, and for the last leg of the walk we end up with a bit of drizzle being blown by the wind.
+After we pass the Cope hut, the clouds come down a bit more, and for the last leg of the walk, we end up with a bit of drizzle being blown by the wind.

 |What||Mt.
 Cope Circuit, half a day walk with an off-trail part|